1000jae/WaterPlant/README.md

 # WaterPlant
-Plant Watering Alert System: Sends SMS to Phone if the Soil Moisture is too low
+Plant Watering Alert System: Sends SMS to Phone if the Soil is too dry.